 Goal: Analyze the original post and the existing comments to identify a key gap in the discussion.
 Then, provide a single, comprehensive insight that summarizes the conversation and introduces a new, relevant angle.

-This is a 2025 technique that leverages AI’s ability to quickly process large text inputs.
+This is a 2025 technique that utilizes AI’s ability to quickly process large text inputs.
 This positions you as the expert who listened to everyone and provided the ultimate conclusion.

 THE SYNTHESIS PROMPT TEMPLATE (DEPTH-C)